 3. OUR COUNCIL

-The New England community is represented by two Councillors from the constituent Councils of Uralla Shire (1 member) and Walcha Council (1 member) and the Administrator of the Armidale Regional Council (1 member) as from 10th September 2016, under the leadership of an annually elected Chairperson.
+The New England community is represented by five Councillors from the constituent Councils of Uralla Shire (1 member) and Walcha Council (1 member) and Armidale Regional Council (3 members) under the leadership of an annually elected Chairperson.